 With the angels things are more complex, since they do not create at all, but only bring form, organization, orientation and guidance to that which God alone creates.
 However, their work is so subordinate and transparent to the Creator’s sovereign acts, they virtually disappear in the performance of their tasks.
-They shy away from every possible veneration or free-standing cult that could feign to position them as rivals to the works of the Almighty.
+They shy away from every possible veneration or free-standing cult that could feign to position their interventions as rivals to the works of the Almighty.
 Accordingly, their names, ranks and serial numbers should never be sought among the catalogued deities of the multiple hierarchies of the world’s traditions.

 Like their God in the Old Testament, the angels, even in the New, are reluctant to reveal their names.
 The most celebrated and reliable surveyor of the angelic orders (who wrote under the name of Dionysius the Areopagite) carefully labels and describes the choirs and their total submission to God and the divine order, but spares us lists of angelic names.
 Even in his famous companion piece On the Names of God, he is more apophatic than cataphatic – that is, he urges us to focus our cognitive claims on negating all that God is not, rather than presuming to take onto our frail tongues words that say positively what God is.

 We are in a very different context, and must reach for a different vocabulary, when we have before us the God revealed not in Homer or the Vedas, but in the Tanakh and the Gospel, and the angels disclosed to us not in Hesiod or the Puranas, but in the subdued acounts we find in Holy Scripture.
 And on a more polemical note: the “God” against whom our more militant atheists fulminate is usually none other than the fictional “Big Guy” among the gods, a kind of purely immanent superpower among competing forces of the universe.
-No educated Christian believes in gods of this ilk.
+No theologically educated Christian believes in gods of this ilk.